Frequently Asked Questions

 No. The inspection report is first and foremost, an information tool.
 Items in need of repair may either be accepted “as-is” or negotiated between the buyer and seller, depending on the terms set out in the sales contract.

 Who pays for the inspection and when?

-The buyer is responsible for the fee and it is due at the time of inspection.
+The buyer is responsible for the fee and it is due ahead of the inspection appointment.